 When it comes to master planning and community engagement, Des Moines is on the cutting edge.
 Building off of the momentum of the recently completed Tomorrow Plan—a regional plan for the greater Des Moines area—the local community is mobilizing to generate a master plan for Water Works Park, a 1,500-acre riverine park and water utility campus just outside downtown.
 Rather than relying on traditional public meetings, the community has embraced new ideas to reinvigorate the public process.
 The design team, a collaboration between Sasaki, RDG, and AES, is leading a master planning process utilizing tactics explored in Sasaki's online publication Currents.
 The following examines and assesses how new thinking in public engagement is playing out in the Water Works Park planning process.

-The public meeting as a community celebration
+PROCESS AS EVENT The public meeting as a community celebration

 The Water Works Park Open House, held on Tuesday, September 10, was conceived as a celebratory, social event with two goals: 1) to build a strong sense of community through fun activities in the park and 2) to generate excitement and input for the master plan effort and future of the park.
 The event featured delicious free food by Tacopocalypse as well as beer for purchase, multiple stations outlining initial master plan design ideas and goals, family-friendly art activities, an opportunity to try paddleboarding (a proposed program in the park), and an ecology bike tour led by Kim Chapman, the ecologist on the design team.